SLajuwomi/odin-rock-paper-scissors/README.md

 # odin-rock-paper-scissors

 Made a basic rock paper scissors game in JavaScript using the console.
+Right click on the page and click inspect to see the score!

 ### What I learned